 Request URL is limited to only 40 characters (as per gam limit) and doesn’t accept special characters. m2_canonical & m2_canonical_session are hashed to fixed string length.
 We can unhash them while showing them on Page Report UI.

-There’s a high chance the publisher gets confused that the impressions that he is seeing are from the URI only – while this is not correct in the context of a landing URL.
+There’s a high chance the publisher gets confused that the impressions that he is seeing are from the URL only – while this is not correct in the context of a landing URL.

-When we say landing URL it means the session where the user first landed on <url> it’s having more engagement than the others.
+When we say landing URL it means the session where the user first landed on <url> has more engagement than the others.
 We are not measuring only traffic but also user engagement.

 m2_canonical – measures pageview.
 Ex: user landed on Example Domain: counts 1 pageview.